jagus00/Frontend-mentor/README.md

 # Frontend-mentor
-Repository for all frontendmentor.io excercises
+Repository for all frontendmentor.io challenges